Colliders: Computation of luminosity

 This looks exactly like the well known formula we have derived already, except for the additional factor $S$, the so-called luminosity reduction factor which can be written as:

 For small crossing angles and $\sigma_{s} \gg \sigma_{x,y}$ we can simplify the formula to:

-~\\ A popular interpretation of this result is to consider it a correction to the beam size and to introduce an "effective beam size" like:
+~\\ A popular interpretation of this result is to consider it a correction to the beam size and to introduce an~"effective beam size" like:

 The effective beam size can then be used in the standard formula for the beam size in the crossing plane.
-This concept of an effective beam size is interesting because it also applies to the calculation of beam-beam effects of bunched beams with a crossing angle \cite{jja1}. ~\\ As an example we use the parameters of the LHC.
+This concept of an effective beam size is interesting because it also applies to the calculation of beam-beam effects of bunched beams with a crossing angle \cite{jja1}.

+As an example we use the parameters of the LHC.
 The number of particles per bunch is 1.15 10$^{11}$, the beam sizes in the two planes $\approx$ 16.7~$\mu$m, the bunch length $\sigma_{s}$ = 7.7~cm and the total crossing angle $\Phi~=~$285~$\mu$rad.
 With the revolution frequency of 11.245 kHz and 2808 bunches, we get for the head-on luminosity 1.2~10$^{34}$~cm$^{-2}$s$^{-1}$.
 For the luminosity reduction factor $S$ we get 0.835 and the final LHC luminosity with a crossing angle becomes $\approx$~1.0~10$^{34}$~cm$^{-2}$s$^{-1}$.